Desheen/Gynvael_missions/mission_46/README.md

 ```

-The function extract_str_from_barcode, will return a string, which is another equation, The only missing function for now is a function to solve the equation, Thankful Gynvael formatted it, so its easy to parse it:
+This function extract_str_from_barcode, will return a string, which is another equation, The only missing function for us, is a function to parse & solve the equation, Thankfully Gynvael has made the message properly formatted, so its easy to parse it:

 `Calc value, add .png, repeat: 84905785,*577,-745,-342,*954,-672,+909,+644,-556,-524,*622`